tnebooks/10th-science/content.en/genetics/_index.md

 **Mendel’s Explanation of Monohybrid Cross Parental generation:** Pure breeding tall plant and a pure breeding dwarf plant.

-**F<sub>1</sub> generation:** Plants raised from the seeds of pure breeding parental cross in F<sub>1</sub> generation were tall and monohybrids.
+**F~1~ generation:** Plants raised from the seeds of pure breeding parental cross in F~1~ generation were tall and monohybrids.

-**F<sub>2</sub> generation:** Selfing of the F<sub>1</sub> monohybrids resulted in tall and dwarf plants respectively in the ratio of 3:1.
+**F~2~ generation:** Selfing of the F~1~monohybrids resulted in tall and dwarf plants respectively in the ratio of 3:1.
 The actual number of tall and dwarf plants obtained by Mendel was 787 tall and 277 dwarf.
 External expression of a particular trait is known as phenotype.
 So the phenotypic ratio is 3:1.

-In the F<sub>2</sub> generation 3 different types were obtained:
+In the F~2~ generation 3 different types were obtained:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tall Homozygous – TT (Pure) – 1
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tall Heterozygous – Tt – 2